How to structure successful sales incentive programs

 • Discounted airfare

-• Hotel expense for a vacation getaway
+• Hotel expenses for a vacation getaway

 • One-month subscription to a food or wine club

-Find out what motivates your team
+1. Find out what motivates your team

 Sure, salespeople may like cash incentives, but most of them also have intrinsic motivation to help customers, make an impact, and feel valued.
-Throwing gift cards or bonuses at them every time they reach a milestone probably won’t keep them engaged in your company, customers, or their own development.

 It can be tempting to use an incentive program to see how far you can push your reps.
 But while this tactic may work for one or two highly-ambitious sellers, most of them will quickly become discouraged, disengaged, and disinterested.

-Before the program starts, thoroughly explain how it’ll work, how your reps’ performance will be tracked and measured, and how they’ll be rewarded if they achieve their targets.
-Then, allow sellers to give their input and discuss whether or not they think the parameters you’ve set are fair.
+Maximize the results of your program by first establishing clear, reasonable goals that everyone can reach.
+And before the program starts, thoroughly explain how it'll work, how your reps' performance will be tracked and measured, and how they'll be rewarded if they achieve their targets.
+Then, allow sellers to give their input and discuss whether they think the parameters you've set are fair.

-Lean in to Social Pressure
+3. Lean in to social pressure

-If you establish a cap on your team’s potential earnings, you’ll also inadvertently cap their potential performance.
-Your star sellers shouldn’t feel discouraged as they excel or they’ll be tempted to pump the breaks on their own progress.
+If you establish a cap on your team's potential earnings, you'll also inadvertently cap their potential performance.
+Your star sellers shouldn't feel discouraged as they excel, or they'll be tempted to pump the breaks on their own progress.

 Once you identify how to best motivate your team, mix up your incentives as frequently as possible.
 Offer a healthy combination of monetary and non-monetary rewards to always keep sellers on track and inspired to reap whichever rewards they most desire.